NES Label Variants: Red Labels, Seal Changes, and Price Differences

 The Table of Contents

-That color shift may seem minor, but for collectors, it creates a resale value difference of $10 or more—depending on condition and market demand.
-For more on NES Seal history, check out the Nintendo Fandom Wiki on the Official Seal.
+That color shift may seem minor, but for collectors, it can add $10 or more to resale value depending on condition and market demand.
+For more on NES seal history, check out the Nintendo Fandom Wiki on the Official Seal.

-Same goes for The Legend of Zelda, first released in 1986 with its iconic gold cartridge.
-In 1992, Nintendo reissued the game with a standard gray shell—a detail collectors watch for.
-For more Zelda label info, check out our guide on Zelda games from the 1990s.
+The same goes for The Legend of Zelda, first released in 1986 with its iconic gold cartridge.
+In 1992, Nintendo reissued the game with a standard gray shell, a detail collectors watch for.

 Why Collectors Obsess Over NES Label Variants

 Retro gamers and collectors love spotting design changes Nintendo made over the years.
-One well-known shift happened around 1992 when Nintendo added a red strip label at the top of the box, while also removing the red line from cartridge tops.
+In 1992, Nintendo made a notable change.
+They added a red strip label at the top of the box.
+At the same time, they removed the red line from the cartridge tops.

-If you’re into obscure production quirks, also check out our guide on NES-to-Famicom adapters.
+If you’re into obscure production quirks, also check out our article on NES-to-Famicom adapters.

 Label Differences in Action: Punch-Out!!
 Example